Dhirubhai Ambani

-Dhirajlal Hirachand "Dhirubhai" Ambani (28 December 1932, Ghorwad, Gujarat, India – 6 July 2002, Mumbai, India) was an Indian billionaire businessman who founded Reliance Industries in 1958.
+Dhirajlal Hirachand "Dhirubhai" Ambani (28 December 1932 – 6 July 2002) was an Indian businessman who founded Reliance Industries in 1958.
 Ambani took Reliance public in 1977.
 In 2016, he was honoured posthumously with the Padma Vibhushan, India's second-highest civilian honour for his contributions to trade and industry.
-Ambani faced numerous accusations of market manipulation, tax evasion, and cronyism.

 Early career

 Dhirubhai Ambani was one of the sons of Hirachand Gordhanbhai Ambani, a village school teacher belonging to the Modh Bania community and Jamnaben Ambani and was born in Chorwad, Malia Taluka, Junagadh district, Gujarat on 28 December 1932.
 He did his studies from Bahadur Khanji school.
 He returned from Aden in 1958 to try his hand at his own business in India in the textile market.
 It is also said that he has worked at a gas station as a petrol vendor.

 Founding of Reliance Industries

 Ambani returned to India and started "Majin" in partnership with Champaklal Damani, his second cousin, who lived with him in Yemen.
-Majin was to import polyester yarn and export spices to Yemen.
+Majin was to import polyester yarn from and export spices to Yemen.

-The first office of the Reliance Commercial Corporation was set up at the Narsinatha Street in Masjid Bunder.
+The first office of the Reliance Commercial Corporation was set up at Narsinatha Street in Masjid Bunder.
 It was a 350 sqft room with a telephone, one table and three chairs.
 Initially, they had two assistants to help them with their business.

 During this period, Ambani and his family stayed in a two-bedroom apartment at the Jai Hind Estate in Bhuleshwar, Mumbai.
 In 1965, Champaklal Damani and Dhirubhai Ambani ended their partnership and Ambani started on his own.
 It is believed that both had different temperaments and different takes on how to conduct business.